Sunday, March 31, 2019

 The Move -- "Omnibus"

-The Move was never big in producing albums.
+The Move was never big on producing albums.
 It seems the group was very much a singles band.
-Consider the fact that the The Move's first single, "Night of Fear," came out in late 1966, and two more singles were released the following year.
-But it wasn't until early 1968 that the band's debut album Move was released.
+Consider the fact that The Move's first single, "Night of Fear," came out in late 1966, and two more singles were released the following year.
+But it wasn't until early 1968 that the band's debut album, Move, was released.

 The band's second album, Shazam, didn't materialize until two years later!
 In the 1960s, that was an eternity.